 The Franchises of the Magical Mercantile

-Over the years, Mortimer Blackburn established many separate franchises of his mercantile establishment.
+Over the years, Mortimer Blackburn established many separate franchises of his mercantile.
 Not all of them were in tents, either.
-In fact a few of them eventually had brick and mortar storefronts, at least in the more civilized people where he set up shop.
+In fact a few of them eventually were brick and mortar storefronts.

-As a typical new american immigrant, He opened stores wherever he could.
-He hustled, and worked, and established a presence wherever he could find an audience.
-It really wasn't money that drove him, though he had plenty of that.
 It was the challenge to build, and to grow.
-It was the adventure and the passion of making something of himself, and building something bigger than himself.
+It was the adventure and the passion of making something, and building something bigger than himself.
 In time, it grew to much more than even this.
 He eventually used it as a front for some very meaningful movements, projects, and endeavors that saved or preserved individuals, traditions, and ideas that were at risk of being destroyed.

 Mercantile were opened in Narnia, in Wonderland, and in Steamville.
 They were in China, Japan, in Germany, and France, and in the South Pacific.
 And he had a pretty nifty network to keep track of these.
 In each store there would be a variety of portals or doorways that allowed hasty travel from the Blackburn Boarding House to each of these franchises.
 He'd even devised an adaptation to a very old tradition of using wardrobes for travel.
 One wardrobe could be used as a reliable means of transport with just a flick of the hanger, and the right shirt, on the left, that is.
 A few mistakes were made in the beginning that left him stranded before they'd established the franchises themselves, and had a reliable means of return.